dhei/azure-mobile-apps-net-client/README.md

 ## Managed Windows Client SDK

 Our managed portable library for Window and Xamarin makes it easy to use Azure Mobile Apps from your managed client applications.
 The [Azure Mobile Client SDK](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) is available as a NuGet package or you can download the source using the instructions above.
-The managed portable library also supports .NET Standard 1.1 and .NET Standard 1.4.

 To learn more about the client library, see [How to use the managed client for Azure Mobile Apps](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-dotnet-how-to-use-client-library/).